 Below, five reasons why the country’s free trade zones make company formation in the Dominican Republic such an enticing prospect are considered, or you may want to go ahead and contact us now to discuss your investment options.

-While the reasons to invest in Dominican Republic free trade zones begin with the attractive incentives associated with operating in one of them, they extend way beyond that.
+While the reasons to invest in free trade zones begin with the attractive incentives associated with operating in one of them, they extend way beyond that.

 - Tax incentives

-Operating in one of the Dominican Republic free trade zones brings with it significant tax advantages.
+The main advantage is the significant tax advantages.
 In many cases, and especially when producing goods for export, operating in one of the zones sees companies exempted from a range of taxes, including the likes of corporate income tax, value-added tax, customs duties, real estate transfer taxes, and construction taxes.

 - Available financing